thatumi/Moonlander-Copy/README.md

 https://github.com/thatumi/Prog-1-Hazi---Moonlander-/assets/49487499/2fa85bce-5684-49d2-813a-bd85350662fc

-A Moonlander clone submitted as homework for Fundamentals of Programming 1 (BME-VIK).
+A Moonlander clone submitted as homework for Fundamentals of Programming 1.

 SDL 2 is required for the program to run.